Ramlösa Hälsobrunn: Discovery and establishment

 Döbelius turned to the then-governor of Scania, Magnus Stenbock, who gave permission, and help, to clear around the well.
 On 17 June 1707, on the 25th birthday of Charles XII, the well was inaugurated.
 A thousand people had gathered at the well to drink its water, but when Döbelius pointed out that they had to stay at the well for a longer period of time, the number of patients was reduced to about 40.
 In 1708, Döbelius published a book entitled Beskrivning om Ramlösa hälso- och surbrunnens uppfinnande, dess belägenhet, natur, verkan och rätta bruk ('Description of the invention of the Ramlösa health and surbrunn, its location, nature, effect and proper use'), in which he tells of patients for whom the mineral water had an effect.
 The year after the opening, several patients returned and word of the well spread, especially among the gentry, thanks to Döbelius' dual role as a prominent physician and businessman.
 The well developed into a clinic and hospital where many sick people went to drink the water.
 The treatment likely consisted of drinking 15 to 17 glasses of the Ramlösa water every morning to cleanse the body.
 In addition, a lively entertainment life developed, with people from various social classes gathering to socialize in the spring's surroundings.

 After Döbelius, medical doctor Hans Roslin took over the well in 1713, but when he was appointed provincial physician in Kristianstad, he lost contact with the facility and in 1727 the city physician in Malmö, Kilian Stobæus, was instead appointed as well doctor.
 It was largely thanks to Stobæus that Ramlösa's reputation as a health resort grew, largely because of his good contacts, including in Denmark, but also because of his popularity as a doctor; although Stobæus was sickly and had a limp, he always cared for his patients.
 Stobæus had several disciples, among them Carl Linnaeus, and he remained as a well doctor until his death in 1742, although his followers took care of the patients in the later years.

 Linnaeus was to return to Ramlösa, together with his student Olof Söderberg, during his trip to Scania in 1749.
 During his visit to Helsingborg, he stayed with the mayor, Petter Pihl the Younger, at his residence Gamlegård, and then travelled from there to Ramlösa mineral spa.
-About the well Linnaeus noted:
+Regarding the well, Linnaeus wrote: